Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 ## 44. Explain Python's Global Interpreter Lock (GIL).
 How does it affect multithreading?

 The Global Interpreter Lock (GIL) is a mutex that protects access to Python objects, preventing multiple native threads from executing Python bytecodes simultaneously in CPython.
-This lock simplifies memory management and ensures thread safety but limits the performance of multi-threaded Python programs by allowing only one thread to execute at a time.
-As a result, Python multithreading is more suitable for I/O-bound tasks rather than CPU-bound tasks.
-Multiprocessing or other Python implementations like Jython or IronPython may be preferred for CPU-bound tasks.
+This lock simplifies memory management and ensures thread safety, but it limits the performance of multi-threaded Python programs by allowing only one thread to execute at a time.
+As a result, Python multithreading is more suitable for I/O-bound tasks than CPU-bound tasks.
+Multiprocessing or other Python implementations, like Jython or IronPython, may be preferred for CPU-bound tasks.

 ---